top of page

 Can Rheumatoid Arthritis Be Cured Permanently?

 At this time, rheumatoid arthritis cannot be permanently cured.
-It is a chronic autoimmune disease, meaning the immune system mistakenly attacks healthy joint tissue.
-However, the good news is that many patients can achieve long-term remission, where symptoms are minimal or completely absent for extended periods.
+It is a chronic autoimmune disease.
+This means the immune system mistakenly attacks healthy joint tissue.
+However, the good news is that many patients can achieve long-term remission.
+In this state, symptoms are minimal or completely absent for extended periods.

 What Does Remission Mean in Rheumatoid Arthritis?